 Being a member of Bakehouse Studio Online could help you on several levels.
 If you are a hobbyist who is looking for ways to make some extra income from your music skills, you could find information on our private forums to give you new ideas for finding work and marketing yourself.
 If you are a hobbyist who likes to participate on some of the music jamming sites, you can do the same thing here, but with projects that will be released on the Wobbly Music label.
 Thus getting your session skills out on records that are going to get more exposure than something that is just done for fun.
 Then there is always the possibility that a record you helped to create will become successful.
 This would then bring you some income from the royalties allocated to you from the session.
 If you are a semi-pro or professional artist, collaborating on other artists releases will help to build your portfolio and give you greater credibility when approaching other music business professionals.
 Then there is the possibility that you may meet another member who will become a personal friend and co-collaborator on your own music projects.
-You can use your private space on the server to work with other members of your choice on your own projects.

 Do I need to buy any special equipment or training manuals in order to be a collaborator?

 Full support can be given on the forums if you experience any difficulties, but it is surprisingly cheap & easy to get set up for online music collaboration.
 I have a tip sheet available here.

 How do you know that I'll be good enough to participate in a session?